fluiddynsci/EngSketchPad/README.txt

         $ESP_ROOT/ESP/ESP.html

-    Whether you used procedure 1 or 2, as long as the browser stays connected to serveCSM, serveCSM will stay alive and handle requests sent to it from the browser.
-Once the last browser that is connected to serveCSM exits, serveCSM will shut down.
+    Whether you used procedure 1 or 2, as long as the browser stays connected to serveESP, serveESP will stay alive and handle requests sent to it from the browser.
+Once the last browser that is connected to serveESP exits, serveESP will shut down.

-    Note that the default "port" used by serveCSM is 7681.
-One can change the port in the call to serveCSM with a command such as:
+    Note that the default "port" used by serveESP is 7681.
+One can change the port in the call to serveESP with a command such as:

         % cd $ESP_ROOT/bin
-        % ./serveCSM ../data/tutorial1 -port 7788
+        % ./serveESP ../data/tutorial1 -port 7788

     Once the browser starts, you will be prompted for a "hostname:port".
     Make the appropriate response depending on the network situation.
 Once